tsemaylo/DerivativeSolver/README.md

 # Developing

-In the current state the application is in tsting stage.
+All the initially planned things are implemented and the alpha-version of application is ready to be used!
-Some rules related to reducing and simplification of final expression still have to be bugfixed and polished.
+What is happening now?
+Testing, code/design reviewing and associated bugfixing.

 The information regarding the design of application is available in [design notes](design/docs/notes.md).